dragonfruitnetwork/onionfruit-native/readme.md

 }
 ```

+#### Notes
+To ease the development experience on macOS, all files are resigned by the build server using a blank certificate and library validation disabled.
+If redistributing, it is strongly recommended to resign the binaries before distributing and enabling such protections.

 ### License
 The project is licensed under the MIT Licence.
 Please note the Tor is distributed under a different license, which has been provided with the binaries